SherryLabs/sherry-contracts/sigma.README.md

 |---------------|----------------------------------------------|--------|
 | `NFTGunzilla`     | ``   | `Celo Alfajores`    |

-## Addresses in WH HEX format
+## 📝 Addresses in WH HEX format

-Information related to addreses in Wormhole HEX Format in order to receive messages in destination chain succesfully
+Information related to addresses in Wormhole HEX Format in order to receive messages in destination chain successfully

 | Contract Name | Data | Type |
 |---------|----|------|